 - Using needle-nose pliers, very carefully remove the holding spring from the click.
 The mainspring is now a time-bomb, because the slightest turn of the winder will release the click, leaving nothing holding the spring wound.

-- Firmly holding the Let Down, place it on the winding stem and tighten the spring just a little.
+- Firmly holding the Let Down Key, place it on the winding stem and tighten the spring just a little.
 This action releases the click that holds the ratchet in place.

-- Slowly release your grip on the Let Down, bit by bit allowing the spring to expand.
+- Slowly release your grip on the Let Down Key, bit by bit allowing the spring to expand.
 With your other hand, make sure the spring clamp stays in place as the spring expands.

 In the photo below you can see that I’ve pulled the click’s spring (the little gray wire above the click) away from the click (the silver-colored part that rests in the ratchet).

 In the photo below you can see the difference between a normal spring and a spring that has been let down: the wound spring on the left looks normal, and the silver-colored spring clamp is loose on it; the spring on the right – let down – is tightly pressed against the spring clamp (on the outside of the spring), and is loose at the inside of the spring.

 Newbie tip: Don’t turn (vs. let slip) the Let Down key in the unwinding direction.
 If you do that, you run the risk of detaching the spring from the winding stem – which you don’t want to do because you need the winding stem to manage the spring further in the disassembly process.